Sign In Register

 Healthcare Facilities66

-Fillmore has an average annual temperature of 53°F (11°C).
+Fillmore experiences four distinct seasons with an average annual temperature of 53°F (11°C).
 Winters average 27°F in January while summers reach 75°F in July.
-Annual precipitation is 42.5 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 42.5 inches.
+The area receives 12.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 633 feet.

 Temperature